Data Protection and GDPR

 This page is intended to explain what the rules are, how they apply to your use of the HighLevel platform and the steps we have taken to comply.
+This is not intended to comprise legal advice.

-The GDPR is focused on giving individuals more control over how their data is used by companies, and making the collection and processing of data more transparent.
+The EU GDPR is focused on giving individuals more control over how their data is used by companies, and making the collection and processing of data more transparent.

 Controller and processor